A Few Things About Me

-At the Irvine Burns Club, one of Scotland’s oldest, I broke from tradition by reciting poems of Norman MacCaig and Hugh MacDiarmid rather than my own works.
+At the Irvine Burns Club in Ayr, I broke from tradition by reciting Norman MacCaig and Hugh MacDiarmid rather than myself.
 While in Scotland, I was privileged to meet the last of Alba’s great lyric poets, in particular the Lallans bard Samuel Gilliland, who remains my mentor in English lyric verse to this day.
-Meeting important literary personalities in the vibrant salons of Edinburgh society filled me with appreciation for the rich literary traditions of the Birthplace of Song.

 Paris and the Poésie Dite Movement